Department of Anthropology

 ANTH 4630.
 Archaeological Field School.

-This course is designed to train students in the skills and techniques of modern archaeological survey and excavation of prehistoric sites.
+This course provides training in the practical skills and techniques used during systematic archaeological survey and excavation of prehistoric or historic sites.
+It affords immersive, hands-on experience in site, artifact, and feature mapping and documentation, as well as opportunities to practice effective teamwork in field settings.
+The course introduces standard archaeological field methods and techniques using equipment currently employed in cultural resource management.
 May be repeated for credit, but only six hours may be applied toward the major.

 Grade Mode: Standard Letter